 Healthcare Infection Society (HIS) achieved accreditation in March 2015 for the process used to produce Healthcare Infection Society guidelines.
-Accreditation is valid for 5 years from January 2015 and is retrospectively applicable to guidance produced using the processes described in the RC (UK) Process Manual (2014).
+Accreditation is valid for 5 years from March 2015 and is retrospectively applicable to guidance produced using the processes described in the Healthcare Infection Society Guideline Development Manual.

 Frequently asked questions

 Find the answers to the most common questions we receive about accreditation.

 Organisations that have successfully been through the accreditation programme share their top tips to help you approach the application process successfully.